Header Banner

-How To: Keep Your Phone Unlocked When It's Paired with Your Smartwatch
+How to Keep Your Phone Unlocked When It's Paired with Your Smartwatch

 Apple just rolled out the of iOS 14.5 to developers and beta testers, and one of the headlining features is the ability to keep your iPhone unlocked when your Apple Watch is nearby.
 As these things tend to go, Android has actually had this same feature for years, though it isn't quite as polished.